foxssake/netfox/docs/netfox/nodes/rewindable-action.md

     will run.

 `RewindableAction.CONFIRMING`
-:   The event was just toggled to happened in this tick.
+:   The event was just set to active in this tick.

 `RewindableAction.CANCELLING`
-:   The event was just toggled to not happened in this tick.
+:   The event was just set to inactive in this tick.

 See the following graph for a better understanding of how a *RewindableAction* transitions from one state to another: